TejaskandGS/TejaskandGS/README.md

 - 👋 Hi, I’m @TejaskandGS
 - 👀 I’m interested in FULL STACK DEVELOPMENT AND DSA
-- 🌱 I’m currently learning C++ and PYTHON
+- 🌱 I’m currently learning JAVASCRIPT and PYTHON
 - 📫 How to reach me gstejas2004@gmail.com

 <!---